Safety & Thermal Management | BESS Guide

 • Off-gas detection

-• Heat sensors
+• Heat sensing devices

-• Suppression systems (system-specific)
+• Suppression systems appropriate to the application

 3